lbogerd/tiny-todo/README.md

 # Tiny-Todo VSCode Extension

-This is a simple yet powerful VSCode extension named "Tiny-Todo".
-It allows you to manage your todo list directly within your VSCode environment.
+A simple extension I built for when I'm building simple stuff where full featured is overkill.

-## Features
+## Current features

-- **Todo List Management**: Create, update, and delete todos directly in your editor.
+- **Based on a simple todo.txt**: Use a simply formatted todo.txt so you can track progress right there in your repository.
-- **Integrated View**: Todos are displayed in a dedicated view in the activity bar.
+- **Integrated View**: Todos are displayed in a dedicated view where you can update and archive them
-- **Quick Access**: Use the command palette for quick access to todo operations.

 ## Requirements

 This extension doesn't have any specific requirements or dependencies outside of VSCode.

-## Extension Settings
+## Future development

-This extension contributes the following settings:

-- `tinyTodo.enable`: Enable/disable this extension.
-- `tinyTodo.filePath`: Specify the file path for the todo list.

-## How to Use

-After installing the extension, a new "Tiny-Todo" view will appear in the activity bar.
-You can add a new todo by clicking on the "+" icon, update a todo by clicking on it, and delete a todo by clicking on the trash bin icon.

-For any issues or feature requests, please open an issue on the GitHub repository.
+As mentioned this extension is made for just myself so any further work will happen when something annoys me too much to keep doing it manually.